The Expert Panel’s Terms of Reference outlined its mandate and the review process it followed.

 - Canadians were invited to participate in these events and also had opportunities to provide their input online until December 23, 2016.

-- A Multi-Interest Advisory Committee made up of Indigenous organizations, industry associations and environmental groups has been established to provide advice to the Expert Panel for their review of environmental assessment processes.
+- A Multi-Interest Advisory Committee made up of Indigenous organizations, industry associations and environmental groups was established to provide advice to the Expert Panel for their review of environmental assessment processes.

 - Read more about the Multi-Interest Advisory Committee.

-- Once the Expert Panel has completed its work in March 2017, the Minister of Environment and Climate Change will consider the recommendations in the Panel's report and identify next steps to improve federal environmental assessment processes.
+- The Minister of Environment and Climate Change will consider the recommendations in the Panel's Report and identify next steps to improve federal environmental assessment processes.

 - Date modified: